Pduffin2022/Pduffin2022/README.md

 - 👋 Hi, I’m @Pduffin2022
 - 👀 I’m interested in ...Data science/cyber security
 - 🌱 I’m currently learning ...
-Python
+Python, SQL & more....
-- 💞️ I’m looking to collaborate on ... projects and to create a profile
+- 💞️ I’m looking to collaborate on ... projects, portfolios &  much more...
 - 📫 How to reach me ...

 <!---